wilberquito/Paradigms-and-Programming-Languages/Prolog/Session3.md

 Such that `A` unifies with the objective `G` we want to solve, and `B1,...,Bk` unifies, the cut effect is:

-- Any other clausule that it could be applied to resolve `G` is ignored.
+- Any other clause that it could be applied to resolve `G` is ignored.
 Discard alternative branches
 - If the attempt to satisfy any `Bi` among `Bk+1,...,Bn` is fails, the BACKTRAKING is done until the cut
 - If it is necessary to redo the cut, it goes back to the previous choice of `G` and performs backtracking from there.
 Meaning that Prolog won't try to attemp to satisfy any `Bi` among `B1,..,Bk`.